- The ‘if’ statement

-Sometimes, when writing a program, we need to do different things depending on a given situation or value.
-We need to be able to split the control flow of the program into two or more branches: “if this happens, go that way; otherwise, go that other way; if none of the above, go straight ahead”.
+When writing a program, sometimes we need to do different things depending on the context: “if this happens, go this way; if that happens, go that way; if none of the above, go this other way”.

 The ‘if’ statement

 if statement allows us to run a certain piece of code only if a certain condition is met.
 A simple example:

 isRaining = True if isRaining: print("take your rain coat")

 if statement to check if the variable is set to